 To ensure HEDIS measures are captured when billing CareSource, please review the following HEDIS coding guidelines for children and adults and use the appropriate ICD-10 and certified procedural terminology (CPT) code:

 If you would like more information about CareSource Quality Improvement, please call Provider Services Monday through Friday, 8 a.m. to 6 p.m.
-Eastern Standard Time (EST) at 1-866-286-9949.
+Eastern Time (ET) at 1-833-230-2101.

 HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA).